Home

 Convert your Sound Lab (Mini-Synth, Mark II, and ULTIMATE) synthesizer ramp or sawtooth waves to triangle waves.
 Great way to prepare ramp or sawtooth waves to use the Wave Freaker.
 Check it out!

-This galaxy's coolest synth-diy site.
-If you're into electronics, can solder and trouble-shoot, we have tons of cool analog synthesizer projects for you.
-Spend some time browsing and you'll probably find a project of interest.
+If you're into electronics, can solder and trouble-shoot and you love analog synthesizers we have tons of cool projects for you.
+Spend some time browsing and you'll find lots of inspiration.

-MFOS' mission is to help people realize their analog synthesizer dreams by providing: complete schematics, assembly drawings, professionally manufactured PC boards, and hard to find electronic parts.
-Check out these links to learn more:
+Our mission is to help people realize their analog synthesizer dreams by providing: complete schematics, assembly drawings, professionally manufactured PC boards, cool face plates and kits as well as hard to find electronic components.
+Learn more - check out these links:

-• From Getting Started To Your Very Own Modular
+From Getting Started To Your Very Own Analog Modular...

 Build the Sound Lab Mini-Synth Mark II Analog Synthesizer

-If you've been wanting to build a small but capable synthesizer this is the project for you.
 The Sound Lab Mark II will surprise you with its array of sound shaping modules.
-I invite you to check out the sound samples below which were made with the Sound Lab Mark II driven via a MIDI to CV convertor.
-I used SONAR X1's effects for reverb but never for pitch correction.
-The VCOs in the Mark II track very well as does the VCF when in oscillation after thorough calibration.
-Here are some YouTubes which present the features of the unit as well as sound samples.
+Check out the sound samples below which were made with the Sound Lab Mark II.
+SONAR X1's effects used for reverb, never for pitch correction.
+The VCOs and VCF in the Mark II track very well after thorough calibration.
+Check out these YouTubes!

 Mark II - Module Tour